neshdev/gre/README.md

 1. Identity the situation in your own words
 2. Look for contrast keywords
-3. Phrase the situation as question
+3. Phrase the situation as a question
 4. Test each choice as a response to the question you formulated